 In today's health care environment, there is an ever-increasing focus on patient safety.
 Regulatory scrutiny abounds, and as a result, cellular therapy establishments are aware of the need to monitor processes and procedures in order to ensure the safety and integrity of their products locally and globally.
 Terminology for components, reagents and products varies among institutions as well as countries; therefore, it is critically important that any standardization of labeling and terminology be achieved through an international collaborative effort.

-The multi-organizational document, Circular of Information for the Use of Cellular Therapy Products, represents a step forward in the standardization of terminology.
+Circular of Information for the Use of Cellular Therapy Products, represents a step forward in the standardization of terminology.
 The COI includes uniform names for labeling and descriptions of cellular therapy products.
 When applicable, it incorporates the product terminology of ISBT 128.

 Frequently Asked Questions